elunna/nerfhack-changelog/README.md

 If blessed, the drawn card value is raised by one notch.
 This effectively doubles your chances of drawing The World and prevents The Tower from being drawn.

-**Before you start drawing cards, your current alignment is set to -1.** Be wary of any artifacts you may wish for because the artifact blast is guaranteed - both because your alignment is negative and because the odds artifact blasts were set to always occur if possible.
+**Before you start drawing cards, your current alignment is set to -1.** Be wary of any artifacts you may wish for because an artifact blast is guaranteed - both because your alignment is negative and because artifact blasts will always occur if possible.
 Artifact blasts have also been increased, making early arti-wishes much more dangerous.

-* Unlike the playing card deck, this cannot be #tipped for razor cards, making it easy to identify.
+* Unlike the playing card deck, decks of fate cannot be #tipped for razor cards, making them easy to identify.

 | Card                 | Effects                                                                                                                                                                                                                             |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |